 AppearanceBack to top

-Your site name and description are crucial to your online visibility when it comes to potential customers finding you in search engines.
+Your site name and description are crucial to your online visibility regarding potential customers finding you in search engines.
 Use these fields wisely and be as clear and concise as possible when describing your offerings.

 The Site Name will appear in search engine results and should be designed to entice potential customers.
-Keep it clear and concise and include some relevant keywords if you can.
+Keep it clear and concise, and include relevant keywords if possible.

 Google typically displays the first 50-60 characters of a title tag.
-If you keep your titles under 60 characters, research suggests that it will display properly and not become truncated in most web browsers.
+If you keep your titles under 60 characters, research suggests they display properly and do not become truncated in most web browsers.
 The site title will also be displayed in the header and footer of your Site Builder website if you have chosen not to upload a custom logo.

 Meta descriptions are intended to provide users with a snippet of what they can expect to find by clicking on your website link in a search engine.
 Meta descriptions appear beneath a website's URL in search engine results pages.

-Your description can be any length, but search engines will truncate (cut off) anything longer than around 160 characters .
-This is why you must be as clear and concise as possible when writing your description.
+Your description can be any length, but search engines will truncate (cut off) anything over 160 characters .
+You must be as clear and concise as possible when writing your description.

 If a potential customer enters a search query that closely matches your meta description, then a search engine like Google will highlight the search term in the description using bold formatting.
 This makes your listing more enticing to the user by pointing out the relevance to the search query.

-So, think about the keywords you are targeting and which search terms do you hope to appear for?
+So, think about the keywords you target and which search terms you hope to appear for?
 Use those terms in your description.
-The site description may also be displayed in your website footer, depending on the theme you are using.
+Depending on your theme, the site description may also be displayed in your website footer.

-Meta descriptions, though not directly related to search engine rankings, play an extremely important role in improving click-through rates from search engine results pages.
-In fact, research shows that achieving above-expected CTRs can result in better organic rankings, so by making meta descriptions more relevant to related search queries, you stand to gain an indirect boost in organic search rankings.
+Meta descriptions, though not directly related to search engine rankings, are extremely important in improving click-through rates from search engine results pages.
+Research shows that achieving above-expected CTRs can result in better organic rankings, so by making meta descriptions more relevant to related search queries, you stand to gain an indirect boost in organic search rankings.

 Contact FormBack to top

-When a customer wishes to contact your business, one of the methods available to them is by submitting a question through your contact page.
-Enter the email address at which you would like to receive those submissions here.
+When a customer wishes to contact your business, one of the methods available is submitting a question through your contact page.
+Enter the email address where you would like to receive those submissions.

 Business InfoBack to top

-Let your customers know where they can find you by entering your business information.
-The email address you enter here should be the one you would like them to contact you at directly.
-It will probably be the same as the contact form email address, but it doesn't have to be if you'd like to enter a different one.
+Enter your business information to let your customers know where they can find you.
+The email address you enter should be the one you want them to contact you directly.
+It is most likely the same as the contact form email address, but it doesn't have to be if you want to enter a different one.

-As part of your business info, you can enter your hours of business to be displayed on your website.
+You can enter your business hours to be displayed on your website as part of your business info.
 Please note, however, these changes will not be carried forward to the Checkfront Account Manager.
-If you wish to keep things in sync, you will need to update the hours of business in both places.
+To keep things in sync, you must update the business hours in both places.